Singles and videos

 The b-side, ‘Girls’, was co-written by Bowie and Erdal Kızılçay.
 It was originally released as a single by Tina Turner in 1986, with a live version on her 1988 album Tina Live In Europe.

 There were two UK 12″ singles of ‘Time Will Crawl’.
 One had an extended dance mix of the song, the LP version, and the full 5:35 version of ‘Girls’.
 The other contained ‘Dance crew mix’ and dub versions of ‘Time Will Crawl’, and a Japanese version of ‘Girls’.

 The accompanying video was directed by Tim Pope, who later directed the film of Bowie’s 50th birthday celebration concert.
 The ‘Time Will Crawl’ promo was shot during rehearsals for the Glass Spider tour.

 The third and final single from Never Let Me Down was the title track.
 Released on 17 August 1987, the single was Bowie’s last until 1990’s ‘Fame 90’.

-‘Never Let Me Down’ was Bowie’s first single available on compact disc.
-Bowie performed the song on the BBC show Top Of The Pops on 16 September 1987, and it was included on the first American edition of the show.
+‘Never Let Me Down’ was Bowie’s first single available on compact disc, in Japan.
+Bowie performed the song on the BBC’s Top Of The Pops on 16 September 1987, and it was included on the first American edition of the show.